Mavromichalis family

-The Mavromichalis family (Μαυρομιχάλης, [mav.ro.miˈxa.lis], lit. 'black Michael') is a prominent clan from Mani Peninsula, which played a major role in modern Greek history.
+The Mavromichalis family (Μαυρομιχάλης, [mav.ro.miˈxa.lis], lit. 'black Michael') is a prominent Greek family from Mani Peninsula, whose members played a major role in modern Greek history.

 Origin

-According to the Maniot tradition, confirmed by the May 31, 1870 epitaph of Anastasios-Petros Mavromichalis (which may be found in the Metropolis of Athens), the first members of the clan were refugees from the community of Kardias in Eastern Thrace who escaped Turkish attacks in 1452 and resettled in Western Mani.
+According to the Maniot tradition, confirmed by the 31 May 1870 epitaph of Anastasios-Petros Mavromichalis (which may be found in the Metropolis of Athens), the first members of the clan were refugees from the community of Kardias in Eastern Thrace who escaped Turkish attacks in 1452 and resettled in Western Mani.

 The name Mavromichalis is said to derive from an orphan named Michalis (Μιχάλης, 'Michael').
 Because of the dark clothing worn during times of mourning, orphans were often called mavros (μαύρος, lit. 'black').
 From this 'mavros Michalis' future generations bore the name of Mavromichalis which is sometimes translated as "Michael the orphan".

 Initially they established in Alika, but due to blood feuds and conflicts they moved to Tsimova in the eastern part of the Messenian Gulf and from there to Tsimova's port village Limeni where they made their stronghold.
 After fortifying the village they took advantage of the port taxations during the Venetian domination which eventually arranged their land's virtual autocephaly.